“If you truly love nature, you will find beauty everywhere.”

 ALSO READ: 51 Affirmations for Writers

 “Listen to the air.
 You can hear it, feel it, smell it, taste it.
 Woniya wakan—the holy air—which renews all by its breath.
 Woniya, woniya wakan—spirit, life, breath, renewal—it means all that.
 Woniya—we sit together, don’t touch,

 but something is there; we feel it between us, as a presence.
 A good way to start thinking about nature, talk about it.
 Rather talk to it, talk to the rivers, to the lakes, to the winds as to our relatives.”

 ― John (Fire) Lame Deer, Lame Deer, Seeker of Visions

 - Do You Excel At Selecting a Fictional Character Type?

 - Find Out How to Develop a Fictional Character by Using Proper Elements

 - Learn How to Develop a Fictional Character with Neurological Disorders

-- How to Develop a Fictional Character With Mental Disorders
+- How to Develop Characters with Psychological Disorders

 - How to Deal With Writer’s Block – My Weird Methods